Hop til indhold

 Equity funds

-An equity fund is an investment fund whose investment universe consists mainly of shares.
+An equity fund is an investment fund that consists mainly of shares.
 The shares are selected by the fund managers based on the investment strategy of the fund in question.
 For example, equity funds can focus on investing in a specific geographical area, a specific industry or companies of a certain size.
-By investing in equity funds, you have the opportunity to gain broader exposure to the equity market.
+By investing in equity funds, you have the opportunity to gain broader exposure to the equity market than when investing in individual equities.
 Equity funds are riskier than bond funds, which means that your return can increase significantly in a favourable market, but it can also decrease significantly in unfavourable market conditions.

-At You Invest, you can invest in equity funds that invest in different geographical areas, including Danish shares, global shares, shares from the Far East, Emerging Markets shares, etc. There is also one fund that invests in a specific sector, Health Care.
+At You Invest, you can invest in equity funds that invest in different geographical areas, including Danish shares, global shares, shares from the Far East, Emerging Markets shares etc. There are also some funds that invest in specific sectors, including Health Care and Defence.

 Bond funds